PascalBod/lm-vm/README.md

 My host OS being Linux Mint, I use the Ubuntu version of VirtualBox.

-At the time of writing, the latest version of VirtualBox is [7.0.14](https://www.virtualbox.org/wiki/Download_Old_Builds_7_0) (the 7.0.16 version has an issue).
+At the time of writing, the latest version of VirtualBox is [7.1.6](https://www.virtualbox.org/wiki/Downloads).

-Install the Extension Pack as well.

 # Creation of the VM

 [Download Linux Mint, Xfce edition](https://linuxmint.com/download.php) ISO image.
-At the time of writing, version is 21.3.
+At the time of writing, version is 22.1.

 Verify the integrity of the downloaded file.